spinda/glyph/README.md

 ## Legal

-The Haskell implementation and associated files are (c) 2016 Michael Smith and released under the BSD3 license.
+longhand is (c) 2016 Michael Smith and released under the BSD 3-clause license.

-The original algorithm and letter form files were developed for [Muse-CGH](https://github.com/MrVPlussOne/Muse-CGH), which is (c) 2016 Wei Jiayi and released under the MIT license.
+The original algorithm and glyph files (glyphs/*.txt) were developed for [Muse-CGH](https://github.com/MrVPlussOne/Muse-CGH), which is (c) 2016 Wei Jiayi and released under the MIT license.